wp-plugins/easyrotator-for-wordpress/readme.txt

 = How can I configure the way photos are scaled and/or cropped? =

-To learn more about setting photo scaling and cropping options, see [this article](http://www.dwuser.com/support/easyrotator/kb/photo-cropping/).
+To learn more about configuring photo scaling and cropping options, see [this article](http://www.dwuser.com/support/easyrotator/kb/photo-cropping/).

 = I'm having trouble with photos shifting or appearing with borders =